awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/alternative_deployments.md

 ### Option 2: Manual Deployment
 {{%expand "Click here to expand step by step instructions" %}}

-Use this option if you're deploying the CUR-based Cloud Intelligence Dashboards in an account other than your management (payer) account.
+Use this option if you're deploying the CUR-based Cloud Intelligence Dashboards into your management (payer) account or a separate linked account.
 This option also allows customers with multiple management (payer) accounts to deploy all the CUR-based dashboards on top of the aggregated data from multiple payers.
-You will need a dedicated Linked Account setup and ready to go for this step.
-This option will create new Cost & Usage Reports (CUR).
-This guide will walk you through setting up the management (payer) account CUR S3 buckets to have replication enabled pointing to your linked (data collection) account manually.
+You will need a dedicated Linked Account setup and ready to go if you want to deploy the CIDs into a linked account other than your management (payer) account.
+This guide will walk you through creating a new Cost & Usage Reports (CUR), and if you're deploying into a linked account; setting up the management (payer) account CUR S3 buckets to have replication enabled pointing to your linked (data collection) account.

 ![Images/CUDOS_multi_payer.png](/Cost/200_Cloud_Intelligence/Images/CUDOS_multi_payer.png?classes=lab_picture_small)